-We're back again going head-to-head with over 3,500 football bettors from around the country, but this year our own Las Vegas-based senior writer, Patrick Everson, will be entering his own five best NFL picks each week in hopes of winning the Grand Prize which stands to be well over $1,000,000.
+We're back again, going head-to-head with more than 3,100 football bettors from around the country.
+But this year, our own Las Vegas-based senior writer, Patrick Everson, will be entering his own five best NFL picks each week, in hopes of winning the Grand Prize, which stands to exceed $1.4 million.
 Follow Patrick and the COVERS.COM entry, as he goes up against a field that ranges from casual football fans to Las Vegas’ most renowned wiseguys.

 Patrick's Weekly SuperContest Blog: